jobbflykt/x509-mode/README.md

 Open a certificate, either PEM or DER encoded, in a buffer.

-    M-x x509-viewcert
+    M-x x509-dwim

 A new buffer should display the parsed certificate.

-To view certificates, CRLs, private keys Diffie-Hellman parameters, certificate requests,pkcs7 files and parsed ASN.1 respectively:
+To view certificates, CRLs, private and public keys Diffie-Hellman parameters, certificate requests,pkcs7 files and parsed ASN.1 respectively:

     M-x x509-viewcert
     M-x x509-viewcrl
     M-x x509-viewkey
+    M-x x509-viewpublickey
     M-x x509-viewdh
     M-x x509-viewreq
     M-x x509-viewpkcs7
     M-x x509-viewasn1

 If point is in, or at the beginning of, a PEM region, `M-x x509-dwim` tries to determine what kind of object it is and call the right x509-view-function on that region.
-If not in PEM region or if type is unknown, `x509-dwim` calls `x509-viewasn1`.
+If not in PEM region or if type is unknown, `x509-dwim` tries different commands until one works.
+If data is still unknown, `x509-dwim` falls back to `x509-viewasn1`.

     M-x x509-dwim